Satellite Images and GIS for Archaeology

 <1m Stereo IKONOS Satellite Image Data and 5m DEM

-(Image Copyright © DigitalGlobe and Processed by Satellite Imaging Corporation)
+(Image Copyright © MAXAR and Processed by Satellite Imaging Corporation)

-Satellite Imaging Corporation (SIC) supplies satellite image data for visualization of terrain conditions in three dimensions (3D) or Digital Elevation Models (DEMs), which are generated from stereo satellite imagery.
-A Digital Elevation Model (DEM) can be used to closely examine various terrain attributes, their influence on the movement of soil and nutrients, as well as the resulting effect on forest, plant, and wildlife productivity and distribution.
+Satellite Imaging Corporation (SIC) supplies satellite image data for visualization of terrain conditions in three dimensions (3D) or Digital Elevation Models (DEMs), that are generated from stereo satellite imagery.
+A digital elevation model can be used to closely examine various terrain attributes, their influence on the movement of soil and nutrients, as well as the resulting effect on forest, plant, and wildlife productivity and distribution.